This Creamy Pumpkin Pasta will be on your table in 30 minutes. It’s the perfect fall meal with flavors of sausage and sage.

-This year, we missed out on going to Sauvie Island and hitting up the local pumpkin patch.
-But if you happen to have a pumpkin on hand, and extra time, you can definitely make a homemade pumpkin puree to use in this creamy pumpkin pasta recipe.
-I took the easy route with this recipe and used canned pumpkin puree.
+If you happen to have a pumpkin on hand, and extra time, you can definitely make a homemade pumpkin puree to use in this creamy pumpkin pasta sauce.
+But, I took the easy route and used canned pumpkin puree.

 Why is this the BEST pumpkin pasta?